Home

 Close to the beautiful town of Agios Nikolaos in the Lassithi region of Crete, Kritsa is a ‘must see’ for visitors.

 Kritsa is the largest, and one of the most picturesque villages in Crete.
 You'll find it nestled in the foothills of the Kastella Mountain.
 Here, the locals work hard at keeping the old Cretan customs and traditions alive, and the village is considered one of the most important centres for folk art and creative crafts.
 Just as with many generations in the past, the women of the village can still be seen making their intricate crochet and lace items.
-This is a great place to buy hand made and unique lace products and other craft items, and is well worth a visit for this alone.

 The Church of Panagia Kera